Asian stocks slide as U.S. tariffs on EU fan growth worries | MarketScreener

 Yields on two-year U.S. Treasury yields fell as weakening data on manufacturing and the jobs market suggested the trade war with China has damaged the U.S. economy.

-Oil futures extended their decline in Asia as a bigger-than-expected increase in U.S. crude inventories and growing evidence of slowing economic growth point to lower energy demand.
+Oil futures extended their decline as a bigger-than-expected increase in U.S. crude inventories and growing evidence of slowing economic growth point to lower energy demand.

-The United States and China have already hiked tariffs on each other's goods in a year-long trade row that has raised the risk of recession and caused major central banks to ease monetary policy.
+The dollar was little changed at 107.13 yen <JPY=EBS> after sliding to a fresh one-week low as investor anxiety deepened over fresh signs of slowing U.S. economic growth and the broadening of global trade frictions.

-On Wednesday, President Donald Trump's administration announced the United States will impose tariffs on $7.5 billion of goods from the European Union.
+The U.S.-China trade war has cast a shadow over global growth prospects and on Wednesday there was an escalation of the trade dispute between Washington and the EU as President Donald Trump's administration announced it would impose tariffs on $7.5 billion of goods.

 Washington will enact 10% tariffs on Airbus planes and 25% duties on French wine, Scotch and Irish whiskies and cheese from across the continent as punishment for illegal EU aircraft subsidies.

-EU manufacturers are already facing U.S. tariffs on steel and aluminium and a threat from Trump to penalize EU cars and car parts.
+EU manufacturers are already facing U.S. tariffs on steel and aluminum and a threat from Trump to penalize EU cars and car parts.

 The tariffs announced Wednesday were approved by the World Trade Organization but could still cause friction across the Atlantic.